-¢ 052208 ANNER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHO D "FOR" ITEMS 1 THROUGH 11 AND "AGAINST" ITEM 12. )LDER( S).
-PE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠ B. PROPOSALS: BOARD RECOMMENDS A VOTE FOR THE FOLLOWING PROPOSALS.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ☑ A. DIRECTOR ELECTION: B. PROPOSALS: BOARD RECOMMENDS A VOTE FOR THE LISTED NOMINEES.
+BOARD RECOMMENDS A VOTE FOR THE FOLLOWING PROPOSALS.
 FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN 1.
 Richard A. Collato 9.
-Ratification of Independent Registered Public Accounting Firm.
+Ratification of Independent Registered Public $\Box$ П Accounting Firm.
 2. Wilford D. Godbold Jr. 10.
-Approval of 2008 Long Term Incentive Plan.
-3. Richard G. Newman 11.
-Approval of Amended and Restated Articles of Incorporation.
-4. Carlos Ruiz Sacristan BOARD RECOMMENDS A VOTE AGAINST THE FOLLOWING PROPOSAL.
-5. William C. Rusnack 12.
-Shareholder Proposal Entitled "Shareholder Say On Pay".
+Approval of 2008 Long Term Incentive Plan. П 3.
+Richard G. Newman 11.
+Approval of Amended and Restated Articles of BOARD RECOMMENDS A VOTE AGAINST THE FOLLOWING PROPOSAL.
+4. Carlos Ruiz Sacristan П 5.
+William C. Rusnack 12.
+Shareholder Proposal Entitled "Shareholder Say On П П П Pay".
 6. William P. Rutledge 7.
 Lynn Schenk 8.
 Neal E. Schmale DISCONTINUE DUPLICATE ANNUAL REPORTS Mark the box to the right if you receive more than one Annual Report and do not wish to receive extra copies.
-This will not affect the distribution of dividends or proxy statements.
-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING. ופטוגערופע אמ ווויניט איז MARK "X" HERE IF YOU WANT CONFIDENTIAL VOTING. the signer is a corpor Signature of Shareholder held jointly, each holder should sign.
-When signing as executor, adr e sign full corporate name by duly authorized officer, giving full title tnership, please sign in partnership name by authorized person.
+This will not affect the distribution of dividends or proxy statements To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the MARK "X" HERE IF YOU PLAN TO ATTEND THE registered name(s) on the account may not be submitted via this method.
+MARK "X" HERE IF YOU WANT CONFIDENTIAL VOTING.
+Signature of Shareholder Date: Signature of Shareholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.